FAQs for IGradU

 What is a “green” talk?

 According to the new study regulation, you can apply for a so-called “green talk” (green because of the color of the printed paper with the announcement), if your submitted first author paper was not accepted after three years and nine months in the IGradU.
 For the application to the “green talk” you have to hand in your application, statement of your supervisor and a manuscript of your first author publication already submitted to a peer-reviewed journal.
-After you get accepted to a green talk, you need to find an appointment with at least 4 members of the PhD- committee If the PhD- committee approves your green talk (like a defence), you can submit your thesis within 4 years without an accepted first author paper.
+After you get accepted to a green talk, you need to find an appointment with at least 4 members of the PhD- committee If the PhD- committee approves your green talk (like a defence), you can submit your thesis also without an accepted first author paper within 4 weeks after the notification of the passed green talk.

 Can I submit my thesis before the three year end?